tcbrindle/cpp17_headers/README.md

 eventually rendering this repo redundant.

-If, for ABI reasons, you'd rather stick with the versions defined in this header even if a newer standard library implementation provides a particular header, then define the preprocessor symbol `STX_NO_STD_N`, where `N` is `ANY`, `OPTIONAL` etc before including the header.
+If, for ABI reasons, you'd rather stick with the versions defined in this header even if a newer standard library implementation becomes available, then define the preprocessor symbol `STX_NO_STD_N`, where `N` is `ANY`, `OPTIONAL` etc before including the header.
 This will short-circuit the `__has_include()` check.